 The intranet and the Internet are similar in many ways.
 The intranet can be considered as the sandboxed version of the Internet.
-The intranet users can collaborate with other users within an organization via the software ran by the servers hosted on the intranet.
+The intranet users can collaborate with other users within an organization via the software run by the servers hosted on the intranet.
 The intranet works on the same principle as the Internet.
 It uses the same protocols like TCP/IP for communication, FTP protocol for file transfers, and HTTP for web queries.
-It can run the similar programs like Java, XML, flash, and HTML.
-The users can have similar web interface just like they have for the Internet.
+It can run similar programs like Java, XML, Flash, and HTML.
+The users can have a similar web interface just like they have for the Internet.

 Although the intranet is an internal network, it can be connected to the Internet to communicate with the outside world.
 An intranet is an isolated network with security appliances to provide security to the internal network from the external threats of the Internet.
 The other way to connect to the intranet remotely is through the extranet.
 The extranet requires the user to have credentials, authorization, and in some case the secure channel like VPN.

 Intranet is used mostly by universities and organizations.
 For example, a company that develops web applications may require all of its employees to work in development and test environments before pushing live to the production environment.
 The intranet makes this requirement possible.
 The developers may test and update the code and share the updates with others through an intranet.
 The graphic designers may test the designs and upload them to the development server.
 Similarly, there are e-commerce companies having employees with segregated duties.
 Each employee share data with others about the orders, packaging, shipment, and tracking within the Intranet.
 Similarly, the intranet is used in the universities for sharing information amongst the students and the colleagues, helping students with the coursework, updating the students portal, and more.